dev-bootcamp-2019/final-project-SuperSuperSingh/README.md

 *Metamask setup in testnet or mainnet*

-For testnet or mainnet deployments, you will have to load your Rinkeby or private Metamask account respevtively in a similar fashion to above, except using the relevant network selection.
+For testnet or mainnet deployments, you will have to load your Rinkeby or private Metamask account respectively in a similar fashion to above, except using the relevant network selection.
 The details will not be discussed here, but requires real Ether or Ether from a testnet faucet.

 Sample tests have been developed and are accessible in the MarketPlace.js file under the test folder.
 To run the tests, open a new terminal, navigate to the root folder of the app and enter
 ```